CBSE Class 10 Biology Life Processes MCQs Set A

-Refer to CBSE Class 10 Biology Life Processes MCQs provided below available for download in Pdf.
-The MCQ Questions for Class 10 Science with answers are aligned as per the latest syllabus and exam pattern suggested by CBSE, NCERT and KVS.
-Multiple Choice Questions for Chapter 6 Life Processes are an important part of exams for Class 10 Science and if practiced properly can help you to improve your understanding and get higher marks.
+Practice CBSE Class 10 Biology Life Processes MCQs Set A provided below.
+The MCQ Questions for Class 10 Chapter 5 Life Processes Science with answers and follow the latest CBSE/ NCERT and KVS patterns.
 Refer to more Chapter-wise MCQs for CBSE Class 10 Science and also download more latest study material for all subjects

 Question.
 During respiration exchange of O2 and CO2 takes place in